Print-on-demand permits lower prices

 Redbubble print-on-demand leggings are moisture wicked

-I wore the leggings during dance practice (first three photos of this post).
+I wore the leggings during dance practice.
 I really like that at the end of 1.5 hours of intensive dancing, they still felt dry and did not stick to my skin.
 I really love to stay dry during my dance practice.
 If you hate to be bathed in sweat, you may want to try these leggings out.